KRsully/mqtt-security-analysis/README.md

 # mqtt-security-analysis
 # Dependencies
 * `github.com/google/gopacket`
+* On Linux - `libpcap-dev`

-# Installation
+# Operation
-After cloning this repository, run `go get` from within the directory
+From within the repository:
+* `go run main.go`: Display the netowrk interfaces on the system
+* `go run main.go <interface-name-or-IP>: Begin capturing packets on the designated interface.
+If the interface IP is provided, `main.go` will attempt to resolve it to the iterface name.

-# Running from Raspberry Pi
+## Running from Raspberry Pi
 To list the local network interfaces: `sudo -E go run main.go `

 To begin packet capture: `sudo -E go run main.go <interface-name-or-IP>`